 Where to Eat on Oahu

-Oahu is known for great food, which reflects a variety of influences–from Polynesian to American, Asian, and European.
-For whatever reason, my appetite doesn’t kick in until a couple days into a trip.
-I didn’t eat like crazy on this trip but got to try quite a bit of food, some of which wasn’t very good.
-I’ve only included what I enjoyed and would recommend below.
+Oahu is known for great food, which reflects a variety of influences--from Polynesian to American, Asian, and European.
+For whatever reason, my appetite doesn't kick in until a couple days into a trip.
+I didn't eat like crazy on this trip but got to try quite a bit of food, some of which wasn't very good.
+I've only included the Oahu food I enjoyed and would recommend below.

 Barefoot Beach Cafe is right on Waikiki Beach and I visited a couple of times.
 They sell whole pineapples filled with pineapple smoothies, fresh coconut water out of the coconut, plate lunches, and entrees made with the catch of the day.
 I try to pick up a fresh coconut whenever I travel somewhere tropical because the flavor just cannot be beat by anything in a bottle.
 I also enjoyed the whole pineapple smoothie but would caution that both the coconut and pineapple had a strong fishy smell, likely because Barefoot Beach Cafe bring fresh fish on site every day.
 I also recommend the Keiki Banzai Box, which is essentially a kids meal but quite filling.
 Prices are pretty much on par with most other eateries on Oahu.

 Buzz's Steak House is a two minute walk from Kailua Beach and famous for their potent Mai Tais.
 They actually come with a required warning from the server and a two-drink maximum!
 I stuck to whiskey based drinks and stared out at the beach while enjoying their old fashioned and another cocktail called 38 seconds made with bourbon, peach, and mint.
 They also make a wonderful bread pudding.
 Despite it being a steak house, it's a very casual environment and you wouldn't be out of place in a coverup and sandals.